pivotal/docs-tap/install-azure/profile.hbs.md

 - `TARGET-REGISTRY-CREDENTIALS-SECRET` is the name of the secret that contains the credentials to pull an image from the registry for scanning.

-For Azure, the default settings creates a classic LoadBalancer.
+For Azure, the default settings create a classic LoadBalancer.
 To use the Network LoadBalancer instead of the classic LoadBalancer for ingress, add the following to your `tap-values.yaml`: